 After more decades in political activism than we care to remember, we’ve learnt that nothing is ever clear cut.
 The divide that’s emerging between those who value autonomy and those who look to the state for their security is far from clear cut!
 What has struck us are the ‘anarchists’ who appear to be quite happy with the lockdown and all of the restrictions that come with it.
 ‘Anarchists’ who have succumbed to the fear porn to the extent that they are accusing the UK government of ‘incompetence’ in suppressing the spread of COVID-19.
 Sadly, this is what happens when you buy into the fear porn and render yourself unable to take a step back to ask the critical questions that need to be asked about what’s being done to us.
 Suffice to say that there are a number of ‘anarchists’ we once regarded as comrades who we no longer feel we can work with.

-On the other hand, when it comes to commentary about the negative and destructive impacts of the lockdown, we’ve found ourselves agreeing with commentators such as Peter Hitchens.
-The public admission of which has resulted in some unthinking abuse coming our way.
 As old political definitions and divides become redundant while new ones emerge, we’ll find ourselves with some strange bedfellows.
 Some may end up as firm allies, some may eventually end up as opponents or enemies.
 The point is that we have to remain open minded and flexible during this ever evolving and often confusing situation.
 We’re not always going to get it right and yes, if we get through this, in a few years time we may well look back and ask ourselves why the heck did we align ourselves with these particular people?!

 To come to some kind of conclusion, given that our personal and collective autonomy is on the line, it’s better to remain open minded and willing to experiment with new alliances.
 A rigid adherence to a particular line, a refusal to countenance new alliances and condemnation of those of us who are open minded and willing to experiment will inadvertently usher in a techno totalitarian future where we’ll merely exist as opposed to living a full life.
 A caveat… Pieces like this are a snapshot in a dynamic, constantly evolving and often, confusing situation.
 Some of these may survive the test of time, some most definitely won’t.
 As ever, constructive criticism and comradely debate are welcome.
 Abuse and accusations of ‘conspiracy theory’ will be neither welcomed or tolerated so basically, if that’s all you can manage, don’t bother!